ankane/ahoy/README.md

 ahoy.track("Viewed book", {title: "The World is Flat"});
 ```

-or track all views and clicks with:
+or track events automatically with:

 ```javascript
 ahoy.trackAll();